Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 its own address, which have to be unique in the transmission range.

 .. note::
-	If you use multiple networks in parallel assure that every address is unique and not used in different networks.
+	If you use multiple networks in parallel with identical channel and frequency assure that every address is unique and not used in different networks in transmission range.

 To create a Chibi Network, stack the Chibi Extension on top of an Master Brick.
 Connect the Master Brick via USB with your PC and start the Brick Viewer